|

 For the determination of ratios as

-analytical mathematical functions of time a graphical model of a firm has
+analytical mathematical functions of time a graphical model of a firm has been

-book-keeping (records), accounting and managerial economics.
-The model
+accounting and managerial economics.
+The model forms the basis of the

-forms the basis of the following deve- lopment of analytical mathematical
+following deve- lopment of analytical mathematical functions.
+The

-development of a general ratio function.
+general ratio function.

 Lyngby, November 1982